 Feb.
 15, 2017

-“All I want is to walk so I can have a morning shower every day on my own without help, and I can travel.”
+“All I want is to walk so I can have a morning shower and nizagara 100 every day on my own without help, and I can travel.”
 That may not sound like a lot, but for 70-year-old Mostafa Reyad, who for years battled severe spinal degeneration, it makes for a life worth living.

 In 2007, the New Jersey resident says he started having severe pain in his back and left leg.
 He couldn’t stand up straight and was having trouble walking.
 “I had to wake up at least one hour early of my regular time until I could stand to dress.”

 Three years later the pain was nearly unbearable and he had lost feeling and strength in his leg.
 He rarely left his home.
 “I was not able to stand or walk for more than a few seconds,” he says.